oslomarketsolutions/website/README.md

 ## Access Locally

 You need to set an environment variable to use fontawesome pro.
-Contact epshen to get the token.
+Contact OMS to get the token.

 ```
 export FONTAWESOME_TOKEN="00000000-0000-0000-0000-000000000000"